BrandiMac/Projects/freeflyer/docs/source/visibility.rst

 .. note::

-    The `OccultingBodies` property is by default empty.
+    The OccultingBodies property is by default empty.
 The central bodies of the source and target are not assumed to be occulting bodies.
 Additionally, if a GroundStation object is the observer, its central body will be ignored as an occulting body (even if explicitly added) as the GroundStation mask is assumed to be a more accurate representation of occultation due to the local terrain.
-If no mask is selected for the GroundStation observer, the `VisibilitySegment` will treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
+If no mask is selected for the GroundStation observer, the :ref:`VisibilitySegment` will treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
 If a GroundStation or PointGroundPoint object is the target, users should not model a GroundStation inside a spherical occulting body.
 An ellipsoid occultation model should be used instead.

 Setting up Occulting Terrain
 ===============================
-Occulting Terrain can be added or removed by the user in order to define the surface features that will be considered when determining if the observer can see the target.
-When including occulting terrain the user must model occulting bodies as ellipsoids using the `VisibilitySegment.CelestialObjectOccultationModel` property, as shown below.
+Occulting `Terrain <https://ai-solutions.com/_help_Files/working_with_terrain.htm>`_ can be added or removed by the user in order to define the surface features that will be considered when determining if the observer can see the target.
+When including occulting terrain the user must model occulting bodies as ellipsoids using the `VisibilitySegment.CelestialObjectOccultationModel <https://ai-solutions .com/_help_Files/visibilitysegment_celestialobjectoccultationmodel_nanosecond.htm>`_ property, as shown below.

 .. code-block:: c++